tetratelabs-attic/getenvoy.io/site/content/platforms/envoy/centos.md

 ```sh
 $ sudo yum-config-manager --add-repo https://getenvoy.io/linux/centos/tetrate-getenvoy.repo
 ```
 Nightly packages can be enabled using the `--enable` flag.
-To disable again use the `--disable` flag.
+To disable again, use the `--disable` flag.
 ```sh
 $ sudo yum-config-manager --enable tetrate-getenvoy-nightly
 ```